Sadly, there’s not really a (legal) chance to camp wild in England, so too often the option is a campsite with tarmac and not a lot of privacy.

-“We’ve got almost 1,000 subscription memberships, a growing social media following and numerous business supporters,” says Lee, who’s given up his day job to work full-time on Nearly Wild.
+“We’ve got 4,000 subscription memberships, a growing social media following and numerous business supporters,” says Lee, who gave up his day job to work full-time on Nearly Wild.
 “A lot of that is thanks to the original article in Campfire Magazine!”

-“These ‘sites’ offer the chance to explore – through guided walks, star-gazing, badger-watching, having a go at some regular tasks (from feeding the chickens to carving a spoon), cooking up homegrown veg on your campfire and more.”
+Some ‘sites’ offer the chance to explore – through guided walks, star-gazing, badger-watching, having a go at some regular tasks (from feeding the chickens to carving a spoon), cooking up homegrown veg on your campfire and more.

-If you like the idea of an alternative to bigger campsites, here are some more options for you
+If you like the idea of a wild-but-comfortable alternative to bigger campsites, here are some more options for you

 Goboony – a ‘dating’ service for motorhome and campervan owners and for campers.

 A good way to test out a campervan before taking the plunge…or simply another way to have a holiday!